 Like I said, PhoneRescue works.
 It can recover many types of deleted or lost files from an iOS device.
 Thanks to the four comprehensive recovery modes, PhoneRescue is capable of dealing with a variety of different data loss scenarios.
 However, it tends to find many files that are not deleted or lost, which makes it harder to locate the items you actually want to recover

 Personally, I don’t like the pricing layers.
-A $60 for Single License that allows to use in one PC or Mac, and an $80 Family License that works for multiple PCs and Macs.
-Based on my humble understanding of the nature of data recovery, it’s rare to need such recovery software all the time.
+A subscription costs almost the same as the lifetime price.
+Based on my understanding of the nature of data recovery, it’s rare that you’ll need such recovery software all the time.
 We only need it when disaster strikes, and after recovering the data (hopefully) we should learn our lesson and be extra cautious in the future.

 In this sense, data recovery software is like a one-time shot: The value for future usage is quite limited if not none.
 Also, unlike system clean apps like CleanMyMac or security applications, this recovery software doesn’t have to be installed on every PC or Mac.
-Thus it doesn’t make much sense to purchase the Family License which costs an extra $20.
-I bought the Family Licence, purely for the purpose of testing both Windows and Mac versions of the program.
+Thus it doesn’t make much sense to add a subscription model in pricing.

 Ease of Use: 5/5